microbiomedata/metaMS/docs/lcms_lipidomics/README_LCMS_LIPID.md

 ## Version History

--   v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update with release date when available
+-   v1.0.0: Initial release of the lipidomics workflow Jan 9, 2025

 ## Point of contact